Table of Contents

 Research groups should discuss safety concerns at their regularly scheduled group meetings.
 A portion of the group meeting’s agenda should be allocated to safety discussion.

 All safety meetings coinciding with group meetings must be documented.
-Safety meeting details will be kept by the supervisor/PI with all other safety related records and a copy of the signature sheet for the safety training shall be forwarded to the EHS&S office at 317 Lewis Hall for inclusion in the Department’s IIPP files.
+Safety meeting details will be kept by the supervisor/PI with all other safety related records and a copy of the signature sheet for the safety training shall be forwarded to the Research Safety Office at 317 Lewis Hall for inclusion in the Department’s IIPP files.

 Lesson’s Learned / Safety Flyers